jrenaud90/TidalPy/README.md

 TidalPy is a software suite designed to assist researchers in the calculation of tidal dissipation for rocky and icy worlds.

 ## How to Install
+### Pre-Install
 Note: Installation has only been tested on Windows 10 and Ubuntu operating systems.

 Pre-Install Requirements:
-* Python version 3.6+ must be installed on your machine
+* Python version 3.7+ must be installed on your machine
 * Working internet connection (for the initial installation only)

-There are two methods for installing TidalPy.
-The first method directly installs the package to your python library.
-This is easy to do but will require uninstalling TidalPy each time a new update is pushed to github.
-This won't be an issue once TidalPy makes its way to PyPI, however, in the meantime, it is recommended to use Method 2.
-#### Method 1 - Direct Install:
-_Easy to do, but harder to keep updated_
+### Install as editable
+The current version of TidalPy is going to receive many updates on a relatively fast schedule.
+It is therefore recommended that you run it from an IDE (more on that below) and/or install it as an editable package.

+To install as an editable package:
-* Download the latest release at https://github.com/jrenaud90/TidalPy.git
+* Git clone the latest version from Github
-* Unzip the package into an easy to a directory that is easy to access via a terminal
-* Open a terminal and navigate to the outer most TidalPy directory (setup.py should be located there)
-    * On Windows you need make sure your terminal is opened 'as administrator'
-* Install the python package with the command 'python setup.py install'
-* Python will then automatically install any required packages that your system is missing.
-* Can now use 'import TidalPy' in your python environments.

-#### Method 2 - Git Clone:
-_Little harder to setup and use, but easy to update_
-* Ensure you have the latest version of `git` or github installed
+    * Ensure you have [git](https://git-scm.com/downloads) or [github](https://desktop.github.com/) installed on your machine
-* Create an easy to access directory named `tidalpy`
-* Open a terminal and navigate to this directory
+    * Open a terminal and navigate to an easy to access directory that you want to store TidalPy at
     * Clone the tidalpy git using `git clone https://github.com/jrenaud90/TidalPy.git`
         * Whenever you want to update TidalPy simply navigate to this directory and use `git pull`
+        * Since TidalPy is in early development, it is recommended you check for updates regularly.
-* TidalPy source code will now be in your directory but Python does not know this, so using `import TidalPy` will only work if you use it from a terminal opened in this directory
+* TidalPy source code should now be in your directory but Python does not know this, so using `import TidalPy` will only work if performed from a terminal that has been navigated to this directory.
-* Python will also not check to see if you have all the dependencies to install those:
-    * Open setup.py in a text editor like notepad and look for the list of strings after `install_requires=[`.
-These are the packages you must have.
-    * In a terminal use `pip install <package 1> <package 2> ...` for each package in that list (do not type the version number or the >= symbols)
-    * **Do not install** `burnman` this way, instead see the instructions in the next section.
-* Much of these steps can be done automatically if you use an IDE that has version control (we recommend PyCharm)

-#### Installing Burnman
-As of 7-5-2019, the Burnman package has had several critical updates that have not made their way on to its official pyPI release.
-Therefore, in order to use TidalPy, you must download the latest BurnMan version via git.
+* To install TidalPy so it can be accessed from any terminal location:
+    * Navigate to the TidalPy directory that contains `setup.py` in a terminal
+    * Run `pip install -r requirements.txt`
+        * This will ensure that your python installation has the required packages to run TidalPy.
+        * **Before you run this:** You might consider starting a new virtual environment so that these new packages do not overwrite packages that you may be using for different projects on your machine
+    * After that completes successfully you can now install TidalPy as an editable package
+    * Ensure you are still navigated to the same directory and then run `pip install -e .`
+        * That trailing <period> is important, don't leave it out!
+* Test your install
+    * Navigate to the TidalPy directory that contains `setup.py` in a terminal
-* Ensure you have the latest version of `git` or github installed
+    * Ensure you have `pytest` package installed (`pip install pytest`)
-* Create an easy to access directory named `burnman`
+    * Run pytest
+        * If no errors show up (warnings are okay and expected) then the first check is good.
-* Open a terminal and navigate to this directory
+    * Open a new terminal *not in the TidalPy directory* (you can use the desktop for instance).
-* Clone the lastest master branch of burnman using `git clone https://github.com/geodynamics/burnman`
-* In a terminal navigate to the burnman directory that contains `setup.py`
-* Install Burnman using `python setup.py install`

-#### Test the Install
-Once all packages have been installed, including Burnman, and you have completed install method 1 or 2, then you can test the installation by running `import TidalPy` in a python terminal.

-Note: For method 2, the testing terminal must be navigated to the directory containing TidalPy.
+        * Run `python` and then try to `import TidalPy` if you do not get any import error then TidalPy was successfully installed.

+### Using TidalPy from an IDE
+A good IDE can automatically set paths to TidalPy and allows you to use TidalPy without actually installing it.
+If you are comfertable with IDEs then this may be an easier way to get and use TidalPy (we recommend the PyCharm IDE).

 ## How to Use
 Coming Soon!
 For now check out the cookbooks and example directories.